Payment terminal: History

 Prior to the development of payment terminals, merchants would use manual imprinters (also known as ZipZap machines) to capture the information from the embossed information on a credit card onto a paper slip with carbon-paper copies.
 These paper slips had to be taken to the bank for processing.
 This was a cumbersome and time-consuming process.

 Point of sale terminals emerged in 1979, when Visa introduced a bulky electronic data capturing terminal which was the first payment terminal.
 In the same year magnetic stripes were added to credit cards for the first time.
 This allowed card information to be captured electronically and led to the development of payment terminals.

 One of the first companies to produce dedicated payment terminals was Verifone.
 It started in 1981 in Hawaii as a small electronic company.
 In 1983 they introduced the ZON terminal series, which would become the standard for modern payment terminals.

 Hungarian-born George Wallner in Sydney, Australia, founded rival Hypercom in 1978 and in 1982 started producing dedicated payment terminals.
 It went on to dominate the Oceania region.
 The company signed a deal with American Express to provide its terminals to them in the US.
 To consolidate the deal, Hypercom moved its head office from Australia to Arizona in the US.
 It then faced head-to-head competition with VeriFone on its home market.

-Over a decade later in 1994, Lipman Electronic Engineering, Ltd. was established in Israel.
+Over a decade later in 1994, Lipman Electronic Engineering was established in Israel.
 Lipman manufactured the Nurit line of processing terminals.
 Because of Verifone's already firm place in the payment processing industry when Lipman was established, Lipman targeted an untapped niche in the processing industry.
-While, Lipman holds about a 10% share in wired credit card terminals, they are the undisputed leader, with more than 95% share in wireless processing terminals in the late 1990s.
+While, Lipman held about a 10% share in wired credit card terminals, they were the undisputed leader, with more than 95% share in wireless processing terminals in the late 1990s.

 Verifone would later acquire both of these major rivals, acquiring Lipman in 2006 and the payment part of the Hypercom business including its brand in 2011.

 In 1980, Jean-Jacques Poutrel and Michel Malhouitre established Ingenico in France and developed their first payment terminal in 1984.
 Its Barcelona-based R&D unit would lead the development of payment terminals for the next decade.
 Ingenico, through a number of acquisitions, would dominate the European market for payment terminals for a number of years.
 They acquired French based Bull and UK based De La Rue payment terminal activity as well as German Epos in 2001.

 Initially, information was captured from the magnetic strip on the back of the card, by swiping the card through the terminal.
 In the late 1990s, this started to be replaced by smart cards where an electronic chip was embedded in the card.
 This was done for added security and required the card to be inserted into the credit card terminal.
 In the late 1990s and early 2000s contactless payment systems were introduced and the payment terminals were updated to include the ability to read these cards using near field communication (NFC) technology.